top of page

 Exodus 3:7-8 records: "The Lord said, ‘I have surely seen the oppression of My people who are in Egypt, and have heard their cry...
 I know their sorrows.
 So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and spacious land, to a land flowing with milk and honey" This passage clearly reveals that when the Lord planned to lead the Israelites out of Egypt, He explicitly set their goal: to enter the land of Canaan.

-(1) Canaan is the goal of the Israelites
+1. The land of Canaan was the goal of the Israelites

 In other words, God placed Canaan ahead as the goal for the Israelites.
 Although the Bible does not explicitly record this, it can be assumed that when they were about to leave Egypt, the children would certainly ask their parents, "Where are we going?"
-It is believed their parents would unanimously answer, "Moses is leading us to the beautiful land of Canaan."
+I strongly believed that their parents would have answered, "Moses is leading us to the beautiful land of Canaan."
 Thus, it is evident that from the young to the old, they all clearly understood that their destination was Canaan.

 Similarly, today, as we walk on earth (the wilderness), we are not without goals or direction.
 Although it may seem far away and out of sight, there will come a day when we reach Canaan.
 So what does "Canaan" refer to?
 Thank God!
 The New Testament explains this to us: Canaan refers to the fullness of Christ, the abundance of Christ, the riches of Christ.
 Before the Israelites entered Canaan, the Bible used three expressions to describe it: "good" "spacious" and "a land flowing with milk and honey" (Exodus 3:8)